Welcome to Volendam, Netherlands

 Football Heritage

-FC Volendam, nicknamed "de Palingboeren" (the Eel Farmers), was founded in 1920 and currently plays in the Eredivisie, Dutch football's top tier.
-The club has earned the nickname "heen-en-weer club" (back-and-forth club) due to its record-breaking ten promotions between divisions.
-Home matches are played at the 6,984-capacity Kras Stadion, located just 500 meters from the harbor.
+FC Volendam, nicknamed "de Palingboeren" (the Eel Farmers), has its roots in 1920 and moves regularly between the Eredivisie and the second-tier Eerste Divisie - after relegation in May 2026 the club competes in the Eerste Divisie for the 2026-27 season.
+That yo-yo history earned the nickname "heen-en-weer club" (back-and-forth club), built on a record number of promotions between the divisions.
+Home matches are played at the 6,984-capacity Kras Stadion, a short walk from the harbor.

 The club has produced notable players including Wim Jonk, Arnold and Gerrie Mühren, and achieved its best Eredivisie finish of 6th place twice.
 FC Volendam also reached the KNVB Cup final in 1958 and 1995.
 The club's strong youth academy continues to develop local talent, maintaining deep connections with the community.